In This Article

 How to Talk to an Alcoholic

-The more you learn about alcoholism the better.
-Speak to a counselor or healthcare professional about the disorder and get tips for what you can do to help the person you care about.
+The more you learn about alcoholism, the better.
+Before you talk to your loved one, speak to a counselor or healthcare professional about the disorder and get tips for what you can do to help the person you care about.
 You might consider attending an Al-anon meeting.
 There are many resources available to help people who care about someone with AUD.

 Dealing with an alcoholic drains you emotionally and physically.
 The strain is similar to coping with any other mental health issue.
-It’s important to take care of yourself and make sure you are getting the things you need to feel healthy.
+It’s important to take care of yourself and ensure you get the things you need to feel healthy.
 It’s also important to understand that your loved one’s disorder is not your fault.
 The only way you can help someone you care about long-term is to provide for your needs first.

 Know What Treatment Options are Available for Alcohol Addiction